 Boot loader is a small utility where it loads operating systems and runs afters BIOS.

 GPT can support all known boot loaders like Windows Boot Loader, Grub, Lilo without problem.

 MBR can support all known boot loaders like Windows Boot Loader, Grub, Lilo without problem.

 UEFI is a hardware and software-based security mechanism used to authenticate and secure operating system files and firmware.

 Operating System Support

-GPT contained CRC32 checksum mechanism where records like partitions table header, disk beginning, backup GUID table can be checked.
-Also firmware, bootloader and operating system can verified against changes too.
+GPT contained CRC32 checksum mechanism were records like partitions table header, disk beginning, backup GUID table can be checked.
+Also, firmware, bootloader, and operating system can be verified against changes too.

 MBR do not provides any security feature.